What Types of Activities Will My Child Do?

 Phonological awareness is a broad term for everything to do with sounds, like rhyming and syllable awareness.
 Phonological awareness develops quite naturally and needs minimal explicit teaching.

 Phonemic awareness is more specific and targets individual speech sounds (phonemes).
 Phonemes are the smallest units of sounds in our language.
-Research shows that having strong phonemic awareness is essential for reading and spelling.

 We’ll listen carefully to words to hear each individual sound, and practice blending sounds together, taking them apart, and adding and removing sounds.
 We’ll also use a mirror to examine how our mouths look when producing different sounds.

 We’ll link those sounds to the graphemes (letters) that represent them and build words and then manipulate sounds in order to create new words.
-Can you build the word “sunk?”
-Now, changing just one sound, can you change the word to “sink?”

 PHONICS / WORD STUDY

-English has only 26 letters but they can combine to make about 44 different sounds!
-Phonics is how we link all those sounds to the graphemes (letters) we use to represent them.
-I use a scope and sequence of phonics skills that build upon each other, teaching all of the individual letter sounds, digraphs, diphthongs, vowel teams, and other combinations in a systematic way.
+Phonics is how we link all those sounds (phonemes) to the letter(s) (graphemes) that we use to represent them.
+I use a sequence of phonics skills that build upon each other, teaching all of the individual letter sounds and other combinations in a systematic way.

 PHONEME-GRAPHEME MAPPING and SPELLING

 Learning the relationship between phonemes (sounds) and graphemes (letters) helps students develop ‘orthographic mapping’ which is the process of how our brains store words in our long-term memory.
+Combined with this, I integrate morphology (meaning) as it is the glue that links language together!

 FLUENCY WORK